Brandon-Kee/SecureCrypt/README.md

 #### 🔸 AES-256-CBC Encryption

 **What it is**
-Advanced Encryption Standard with 256-bit keys in Cipher Block Chaining (CBC) mode.
+Advanced Encryption Standard with 256-bit keys in Cipher Block Chaining (CBC) mode

-**Why we chose it**
-- 🛡️ **Military-Grade Security** – Trusted by government agencies for classified data
-- ✅ **Proven Track Record** – Extensively reviewed by cryptography experts
-- ⚡ **High Performance** – Fast and efficient without sacrificing security
-- 🌐 **Wide Compatibility** – Supported across platforms and systems

 **How it works**
 - Divides your data into 128-bit blocks